-When team members make progress on their tasks, they can update their respective task status.
+When team members make progress on their tasks, they can update their respective task statuses.
 Backlog has four default options for statuses: Open, In Progress, Resolved, and Closed.
 If we find we need more for our workflow, we can create custom statuses, for e.g. “Testing.”

-You can see that the Burndown chart of the Product Backlog milestone reflects the updated tasks too.
+The Burndown chart of the Product Backlog milestone reflects the updated tasks too.
 This way, team members can easily see the overall project progress and keep their eye on the goal.

 Daily standup meetings with the board

 Daily standup meetings are a standard ritual in scrum and they can be conducted using Backlog’s Kanban-style Boards because you can view and understand task statuses at a glance.